 Springboard Youth Academy bridges the gap to provide the necessary support that is lacking in the mainstream school system.
 We run a summer programme that offers an innovative space for teenaged refugees and asylum-seekers who have just arrived in the UK, where they can make friends and settle into British life before the begin school.
 Young people learn life skills and practice English through a bespoke intensive storytelling and dramatic arts ESOL programme, and also have academic, mental health, mentoring support and more worked into their weekly timetable.
-Using learning and wellbeing outcomes to measure progress, Springboard Youth Academy takes a holistic approach to education for newly arrived young people, providing them with a safe space to make friends and settle into British life.
+Using learning and wellbeing outcomes to measure progress, Springboard Youth Academy takes a holistic approach to education for newly arrived young people.

 How it works

 Our young people attend an action-packed month of educational and social activities that cater to their support needs and specific academic requirements, while preparing them for the upcoming challenge of starting school in the UK.
 They also have the chance to meet other kids with similar experiences, learn about life in the UK and the services available to them, be inspired by top tutors and become mentally prepared for the year ahead!

 Our Team is proud to